MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

      The driver must then apply a compensation to the desired nits value coming from Brightness3 DDIs for HDR.
 Since Graphics drivers (and downstream TCON etc.) will be modifying the pixel values of the content to get desired nits value, there should also be a compensation applied to the HDR content metadata as provided by the applications via [D3DDDI_HDR_METADATA_HDR10](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dukmdt/ns-d3dukmdt-_d3dddi_hdr_metadata_hdr10) or OS defaults via [DxgkDdiSetTargetAdjustedColorimetry](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/dispmprt/nc-dispmprt-dxgkddi_settargetadjustedcolorimetry).
 Since Graphics driver (TCONs) are responsible for modifying the pixel data, it is the driver’s responsibility to compensate the HDR content metadata.

-* **HDR Pixel Format Support** This kernel mode device driver interface (DDI) change is part of WDDM 2.5 to expose new capabilities to be reported by driver/device, providing information regarding the HDR functionality supported by the driver/device. <br/>Currently, OS determines if the driver/device supports HDR based on the *HighColorSpace* bit of the [DXGK_MONITORLINKINFO_CAPABILITIES](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmdt/ns-d3dkmdt-_dxgk_monitorlinkinfo_capabilities) structure as read from [DdiUpdateMonitorLinkInfo](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmddi/nc-d3dkmddi-dxgkddi_updatemonitorlinkinfo).
-The *HighColorSpace* bit gives a combination of driver/link/monitor capability to run in HDR mode. <br/>The HDR capabilities reporting by the driver now includes a Driver/Device level capabilities, which will let OS know if the Driver/Device supports true HDR (i.e. FP16HDR), or only supports a limited form of HDR (i.e. ARGB10HDR), as defined below:
+* **HDR Pixel Format Support** This kernel mode device driver interface (DDI) change is part of WDDM 2.5 to expose new capabilities to be reported by driver/device, providing information regarding the HDR functionality supported by the driver/device.

+   Currently, OS determines if the driver/device supports HDR based on the *HighColorSpace* bit of the [DXGK_MONITORLINKINFO_CAPABILITIES](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmdt/ns-d3dkmdt-_dxgk_monitorlinkinfo_capabilities) structure as read from [DdiUpdateMonitorLinkInfo](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmddi/nc-d3dkmddi-dxgkddi_updatemonitorlinkinfo).
+The *HighColorSpace* bit gives a combination of driver/link/monitor capability to run in HDR mode.

+    The HDR capabilities reporting by the driver now includes a Driver/Device level capabilities, which will let OS know if the Driver/Device supports true HDR (i.e. FP16HDR), or only supports a limited form of HDR (i.e. ARGB10HDR), as defined below:

   * FP16HDR: Driver/device can take FP16 pixel format surfaces with scRGB/CCCS colorspace and apply PQ/2084 encoding and BT.2020 primaries during scanout pipeline to convert output signal to HDR10.
   * ARGB10HDR: Driver/device can take ARGB10 pixel format surfaces which are already PQ/2084 encoded and scan out HDR10 signal.
 Driver/device can’t handle FP16HDR as defined above or cannot handle the extended numeric range of scRGB FP16.